UCSF Profile: HA Ingraham

 -

-Define how estrogen promotes visceral sensitivity in the female gut.
+How does estrogen promotes visceral sensitivity in the female gut?

 2020 Named UCSF Herzstein Endowed Professor of Molecular Physiology